 The Museum of Human Achievement (MoHA) is looking for a Director of Digital Arts!

-This new position will be responsible for managing and expanding exhibitions and events associated with several key MoHA programs, including Fantastic Arcade (an annual celebration of indie and cult video games), Welcome to my Homepage (an online artist residency), IRL (exhibitions, education, and residencies related to VR, AR, net.art, etc.), a monthly indie games meetup, and MoHA4 (a hybrid physical/digital art gallery and membership-as-art program).
+This new position will be responsible for managing and expanding exhibitions and events associated with several key MoHA programs, including Fantastic Arcade (an annual celebration of indie and cult video games), Welcome to my Homepage (an online artist residency), a monthly videogames-as-art meetup.

-The Director of Digital Arts will take primary responsibility for the following aspects of each program: artist outreach; coordinating exhibitions and events; recruiting and managing volunteers; and overseeing program budgets, grants, and fundraising.
-The Director of Digital Arts will facilitate ambitious and cutting-edge exhibitions and events working closely with local, national, and international artists.
-The Director of Digital Arts will also have the opportunity to grow as a nonprofit administrator by contributing to all aspects of fundraising, including writing grants, soliciting corporate donations, recruiting members, and coordinating fundraising events.
+The Director of Digital Arts will take primary responsibility for the following aspects of each program: artist outreach; coordinating exhibitions and events; managing budgets.
+The Director of Digital Arts will facilitate ambitious and cutting-edge exhibitions and events working closely with local, national, and international artists and developers.

-During COVID work location will be flexible and remote work is possible, office space will be provided at MoHA if desired.
-Post-COVID we are looking for a candidate to be located in the Austin area who is able to commute to MoHA.
+We are looking for a candidate located in the Austin area who is able to commute to MoHA.
+Work location and hours are flexible, with expected availability for on-site meetings and events.
+Office space will be provided at MoHA if desired.
 Some local travel for meetings and events will be required.

-MoHA is able to offer a beginning annual salary of $30,000–$42,000, commensurate with experience, and we are committed to expanding salary and benefits as the organization grows.
-MoHA offers a progressive, collaborative, fun working environment, and a flexible 40-hour workweek, with some required evening and weekend hours for events and exhibitions.
+MoHA is able to offer a beginning annual salary of $40,000–$48,000, commensurate with experience, and we are committed to adding a health plan by 2022.
+MoHA offers a progressive, collaborative work environment, and a flexible 40-hour workweek, with some required evening and weekend hours for events and exhibitions.
+This position will additionally be supported by a part time Digital Arts Coordinator.

 Application Materials Requested: